 Key learnings include:

-Looking forward to Jason Hartley's session?
+Looking forward to this session?
 Share it!

 Jason Hartley is SVP, National Head of Search and Paid Social at digital agency 360i, where he oversees search strategy, paid search and paid social best practices for marketers such as Spotify, Pernod Ricard, Capital One, FOX and JCPenney.